UWPRG/LimPy/Langevin_Package/README.md

 ```
 4) Add the new function to the `get_boundary_condition_dict()` in `potential_functions.py` with the same key as the the entry in the `get_potential_dict()`

-5) You can now call your new function from an input file or GUI using the key for the dictionary entries.
+5) You can now call your new function from an input file using the key for the dictionary entries or select it from the dropdown menu in the GUI.